innoq/iqvoc/README.md

 ## Background Jobs

-Note that some features like "Import" exposed in the Web UI store their workload as jobs.
+Note that some features like "Import" and "Export" exposed in the Web UI store their workload as jobs.
 You can either issue a job worker that runs continuously and watches for new jobs via